Week 29 at the Pole

 Dennis Perkins, UTMB/NSF

 Last week at the Pole was restful—finally.
 No Polympics or other competitive sporting events, no emergency response training, no outreach talks…and a super-quiet detector.
 The IceCube detector’s uptime was 99.95%, its maximum value given small downtimes required for maintenance and operation.
 The night skies on the other hand were not so quiet.
 A major solar flare flooded the sky with some of the brightest auroras of the season so far.
-But it was shortlived, only lasting 10 minutes or so.
+But it was short-lived, only lasting ten minutes or so.
 Those lucky enough to have been outside to witness it pronounced it glorious.

 Streaky bands of green auroras filling the sky.